Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 ---

-Hi, welcome to your homepage!
+Hi, welcome to my homepage!
 I am a doctoral candidate in economics at Rice University.
 My research fields are empirical industrial organization and applied microeconometrics.
 I will be available for interviews for the 2022-2023 job market.